 This study uses soluble salt accumulations in Taylor Valley, Antarctica, to determine the history of paleolakes believed to have been dammed by the RSIS.
 Results from this study indicate that soluble salt distributions are controlled by soil age, distance from the sea (McMurdo Sound), leaching, soil texture, cation exchange, and past glacial and lacustrine events.
-Soils in western Taylor Valley have relatively high soluble salt contents and salt compositions are similar to seawater; in contrast, soils in eastern Taylor Valley have relatively low salt contents and salt compositions are dominated by Na and $HCO_3$ .
-The peculiar Na- $HCO_3$ composition of salts in eastern Taylor Valley is consistent with mineral dissolution and cation exchange reactions in the presence of relatively high leaching rates.
-These reactions result in Cl being leached from soils as Ca-Mg-Cl brine and the association of Na with $HCO_3$ from calcite dissolution.
+Soils in western Taylor Valley have relatively high soluble salt contents and salt compositions are similar to seawater; in contrast, soils in eastern Taylor Valley have relatively low salt contents and salt compositions are dominated by Na and HCO3.
+The peculiar Na-HCO3 composition of salts in eastern Taylor Valley is consistent with mineral dissolution and cation exchange reactions in the presence of relatively high leaching rates.
+These reactions result in CI being leached from soils as Ca-Mg-CI brine and the association of Na with HCO3 from calcite dissolution.

 Soluble salt contents in soils are primarily determined by soil age.
 Soils developing on glacial sediments from the MIS 2 advance of the RSIS have much lower salt contents than soils developing on glacial sediments from older advances of Taylor Glacier, the RSIS, and alpine glaciations.
 This relationship between soil age and salt content is not uniform because salts are leached in the wetter climate of eastern Taylor Valley.
 Paleolakes have also redistributed soluble salts in lower elevation soils through evapoconcentration along paleolake margins.
 Soils in Bonney Basin are consistent with a history of evapoconcentration along paleolake margins up to approximately 300 m elevation, which agrees with paleolake high-stands inferred from lacustrine strandlines and terraces.
-In eastern Taylor Valley, salt distributions between eastern and western Taylor Valley are not consistent with the hypothesis that valley wide lakes filled all of eastern and western Taylor Valley during the MIS 2 advance of the RSIS.
-We conclude that high paleolakes in Bonney Basin were dammed by a lobe of the RSIS.
-We
+In eastern Taylor Valley, salt distributions indicate maximum paleolake high-stands up to 120 m.
+Differences in salt accumulations between eastern and western Taylor Valley are not consistent with the hypothesis that valley wide lakes filled all of eastern and western Taylor Valley during the MIS 2 advance of the RSIS.
+We conclude that high paleolakes in Bonney Basin were dammed by a lobe of the RSIS that entered deep into eastern Taylor Valley, filling Fryxell Basin to at least 300 m elevation.

-Chapter 3 The Formation of Ca-CI Enriched Brines by Cation Exchange Reactions in Taylor Valley, Antarctica
+Chapter 3 The Formation of Ca-Cl Enriched Brines by Cation Exchange Reactions in Taylor Valley, Antarctica